-Prerequisite(s): MBI 635.
+Prerequisite(s): MBI 635, and MBI 625 or MHI 625.

 The course covers the design and development of business intelligence systems (data warehouses and data marts, for example).
 Dimensional models will be developed and implemented in an enterprise system.
 Students gain a working knowledge of business intelligence systems with hands on labs and an applied project.